Weathering: Frost

 Ice segregation is a less well characterized mechanism of physical weathering.
 It takes place because ice grains always have a surface layer, often just a few molecules thick, that resembles liquid water more than solid ice, even at temperatures well below the freezing point.
 This premelted liquid layer has unusual properties, including a strong tendency to draw in water by capillary action from warmer parts of the rock.
 This results in growth of the ice grain that puts considerable pressure on the surrounding rock, up to ten times greater than is likely with frost wedging.
-This mechanism is most effective in rock whose temperature averages just below the freezing point, -4 to -15 C. Ice segregation results in growth of ice needles and ice lenses within fractures in the rock and parallel to the rock surface, that gradually pry the rock apart.
+This mechanism is most effective in rock whose temperature averages just below the freezing point, -4 to -15 C. Ice segregation results in growth of ice needles and ice lenses within fractures in the rock and parallel to the rock surface, which gradually pry the rock apart.

 Thermal stress

 Thermal stress weathering results from the expansion and contraction of rock due to temperature changes.
 Thermal stress weathering is most effective when the heated portion of the rock is buttressed by surrounding rock, so that it is free to expand in only one direction.

 Thermal stress weathering comprises two main types, thermal shock and thermal fatigue.
 Thermal shock takes place when the stresses are so great that the rock cracks immediately, but this is uncommon.
-More typical is thermal fatigue, in which the stresses are not great enough to cause immediate rock failure, but repeated cycles of stress and release gradually weaken the rock.
+More typical is thermal fatigue, in which the stresses are not great enough to cause immediate rock failure, but repeated cycles of stress and release gradually weaken the rocks.
+Block disintegration, when rock joints weaken from temperature fluctuations and the rock splits into rectangular blocks, can be attributed to thermal fatigue.

 Thermal stress weathering is an important mechanism in deserts, where there is a large diurnal temperature range, hot in the day and cold at night.
 As a result, thermal stress weathering is sometimes called insolation weathering, but this is misleading.
 Thermal stress weathering can be caused by any large change of temperature, and not just intense solar heating.
 It is likely as important in cold climates as in hot, arid climates.
 Wildfires can also be a significant cause of rapid thermal stress weathering.

 The importance of thermal stress weathering has long been discounted by geologists, based on experiments in the early 20th century that seemed to show that its effects were unimportant.
 These experiments have since been criticized as unrealistic, since the rock samples were small, were polished (which reduces nucleation of fractures), and were not buttressed.
 These small samples were thus able to expand freely in all directions when heated in experimental ovens, which failed to produce the kinds of stress likely in natural settings.
 The experiments were also more sensitive to thermal shock than thermal fatigue, but thermal fatigue is likely the more important mechanism in nature.
 Geomorphologists have begun to reemphasize the importance of thermal stress weathering, particularly in cold climates.